joserocha3/startup-super-pack/README.md

 ### Client

-Once on board your customers will need somewhere to login and load their content.
+Once on board your customers will need somewhere to login to use your service.

 - Custom `create-react-app` with and
   - `eslint` integration removed